What is another word for statute?

 ˈstætʃ ut, -ʊtstatute

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term statute.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word statute.

 English Synonyms and Antonyms